Fixed: AMD Display Driver Crashes On Windows 10/11

 Why Does My AMD Driver Keep Crashing?

-So why your AMD driver crashes on Windows 10?
+So why your AMD driver crashes on Windows 10 or Windows 11?
 The causes are exceptionally complex, but the main reasons can be divided into two aspects, the outdated, missing or corrupted AMD driver and the interrupting or faulty program settings.

 Hence, it can a foolproof thing to fix the AMD driver crashing or the graphics drivers stopped responding and has recovered the error.

 How to Fix AMD Display Driver Keep Crashes?

 In the first place, you are advised to close the performing programs as soon as possible for the purpose of avoiding the program interruption and disturbance.
 If the AMD driver crashing or freezing persists, you may as well keep reading on.

 As mentioned above, if your AMD driver is outdated or missing or corrupted, your AMD driver will fail to work and keep crashing now and then, thus making it a necessity for you to uninstall the problematic graphic driver and install a new one.

 You can uninstall the faulty AMD driver through this path: